 Expansion of production activities by major market players such as Boeing and Airbus of around 46 and 42 per month respectively is likely to increase fuel demand.
 Increasing access to low-cost carriers, particularly in Asian and Latin American countries, coupled with enhancements in global fiscal conditions is expected to increase market revenue as well.

-Rising demand for surveillance aircrafts and pilot training in civil and military applications is another major factor promoting industry development.
+Rising demand for surveillance aircraft and pilot training in civil and military applications is another major factor promoting industry development.
 Growing need for transportation of goods owing to increased trade activities as well as rising per capita income and positive GDP growth in emerging economies such as Brazil, Mexico, Thailand, China, and India is also likely to boost market demand.

-Stringent governmental regulations and increasing awareness regarding carbon emissions, after the Copenhagen Climate Conference 2009, are likely to foster replacement of older airplane models with new, efficient carriers that promote fuel savings and reduce overall emissions.
+Stringent government regulations and increasing awareness regarding carbon emissions, after the Copenhagen Climate Conference 2009, are likely to foster replacement of older airplane models with new, efficient carriers that promote fuel savings and reduce overall emissions.
 Despite the fact that carbon emissions from aircraft account for only around 2% of global emissions, the aviation segment is actively taking steps towards carbon-neutral growth by improving average fuel efficiency by 1.5% per annum until 2020.

 Several companies are increasing their capacities for network expansion by adding new routes and carriers in their existing services.
-Recently, IndiGo, an Indian airline, launched eight new direct flights connecting major cities across the nation along with induction of new Airbus A320 into its fleet.
+Recently, IndiGo, an Indian airline, launched eight new direct flights connecting major cities across the nation, along with induction of new Airbus A320 into its fleet.
 Increasing application of civilian helicopters of around 5% is also expected to boost fuel demand over the forecast period.

 However, high oil and jet kerosene prices and defense program cancellations along with delays of major weapons programs are expected to negatively impact the global aerospace and defense fuel industry.
 The airline industry witnessed a drop in revenue of around USD 0.5 billion in 2012 as per International Air Transport Association (IATA) estimates.

 Regional segmentation includes North America, Asia Pacific (APAC), Europe, Central and South America, and Middle East and Africa (MEA).
-European market is likely to remain the weakest in terms of growth; however, positive trend is anticipated from the outbound freight and business travel sectors.
+The European market is likely to remain the weakest in terms of growth; however, positive trend is anticipated from the outbound freight and business travel sectors.

 Avail customized purchase options to meet your exact research needs: